 - How often are Automated Workflows reviewed?

-As each organization uses Virtuous a bit differently, there are many additional processes that your organization may need to document.
-Below is a list of additional features in the Virtuous platform that may need to be documented in your organization's processes.
+As each organization uses Virtuous CRM+ a bit differently, there are many additional processes that your organization may need to document.
+Below is a list of additional features in the Virtuous CRM+ app that may need to be documented in your organization's processes.